erockz11/COMP3120-Ass-2/README.md

 All components are located in the `components` folder.

-- `Activity.js`: Displays information for a single activity, passed as props
+- `Activity.js`: Displays information for a single activity, passed as props.
 - `Leaderboard.js`:
-- `LoginForm.js`:
+- `LoginForm.js`: Form for users to login to their accounts.
 - `MyActivities.js`:
-- `RegisterForm.js`:
-- `UserDisplay.js`:
+- `RegisterForm.js`: Form for users to create an account if they do not already have one.
+- `UserDisplay.js`: When a user logs in successfully, their username is displayed by this component.

+## Functions

+A list of functions, location and what they do

+- `userLogin()`: function that logins in a user, located in `App.js`
+- `userLogout()`: function that logs out a user, located in `App.js`
+- `userRegister()`: function that registers a new user, located in `App.js`

 ## Other Files

 - `App.js`:
+- `server.js`: Backend express server.
+- `get_activities.rest`: File for sending http requests to test the server api endpoints.
+Located in the `requests` folder under root.

+# API endpoints
+- `/api/myactivities/:user`: A GET request that returns all of the users saved activities
+- `/api/addactivity/:user`: A POST request that adds an activity that the users wants to save to their activities list

 # Next Steps